<HOME

 I dedicated an old Raspberry Pi 3B (soon replaced with a Pi 2B I found in my cupboard, to leave the more powerful 3B for more demanding use) to serve as the interpreter between the scope and the generator, and used an Agilent/Keysight 82357B USB-GPIB host adapter to connect the RF generator and a bunch of other instruments.
 See this page on setting up GPIB, and using PyVISA in general, on a Raspberry Pi.
 (I also segregated my scope, and possible future instruments with an Ethernet connection, to its own private network.
 Using a tagged 802.1Q VLAN interface, the Pi works as a single point of entry between the instrument network and my main Linux network.
 The Pi does not route any outgoing connections, so—call me paranoid—the oscilloscope won't be "phoning home" without my permission!)

-As there is only one output on the generators, I made this splitter to provide input signals for both the device under test, as well as for the oscilloscope's reference input.
+As there is only one output on both of my generators, I made this splitter to provide input signals for both the device under test, as well as for the oscilloscope's reference input.
 The rudimentary resistive splitter, made from three 15.9Ω resistors in star configuration, has 6 dB loss (which means an amplitude ratio of 0.5), and likewise 6 dB isolation between outputs (so if a significant amount of signal is reflected from the DUT due to impedance mismatch, part of it may end up in the reference channel).
 Yes, the construction is awful, but should be ok for this low frequency use.
 With both outputs properly terminated, the SWR was below 1.5:1 up to 120 MHz—quite bad, but good enough.
 But feel free to do this with SMD components on a proper etched PCB, and to add attenuators to improve matching and isolation, and LNAs to compensate for loss.
 And by all means, email me with your design and results! :)

 Especially at RF frequencies, you should use 50Ω feedthrough terminations at the oscilloscope end of the signal cables.
 I did not have any in shelf, so I substituted BNC tees and ordinary terminators (both of which I had accumulated in masses when the Ethernet networks at my old university were upgraded from 10base2 coax to 10baseT twisted pair—yes, I'm really that old).
 I measured the terminators with my RigExpert AA-1000 antenna analyzer, and found that they work just fine—the oscilloscope itself causes a much worse mismatch to 50Ω than the tee and terminator do!
 So no need to go overboard with expensive inline terminations!